-Cherie’s journey with Stopgap started in 2013 as an intern and organised ‘Dance the Day Away’ for her placement project.
-This project brought teachers together who specialised in different genres of dance to deliver sessions for Stopgaps Youth Company members.
-Cherie was then offered the role of Access Worker not long after she graduated and worked closely with Nadenh Poan and performed alongside him, Kat Ball, Christian Brinklow, Chris Pavia and Hannah Sampson in ‘Moon Language’.
-She also co-managed a week long International Inclusive Chorographic Lab involving 37 dancers from 4 different countries.
+Cherie’s journey with Stopgap started in 2013 as an intern, she was then offered the role of Access Worker not long after she graduated and worked closely with Nadenh Poan and performed alongside him, Kat Ball, Christian Brinklow, Chris Pavia and Hannah Sampson in ‘Moon Language’.
+She also co-managed a week long International Inclusive Chorographic Lab involving 37 dancers from 4 different countries as well as supporting on the ‘Night at the Theatre’ show and tour created by Tim Casson which featured Nadenh and Hannah.

 She progressed onto Access Officer and during this time was a big influence in the creative process of ‘The Enormous Room’ which she then went on to tour with as Assistant Stage Manager.
 After 2 years it was time to say goodbye to ‘The Enormous Room’ as she decided to leap into the world of Freelance where she became Stopgap’s Youth Leader.